jschirrmacher/mqtt-prometheus-gateway/README.md

 ![Architecture diagram](./architecture.drawio.png)

 In the meantime, I've added a gas meter sensor, which also uses a ESP8266, but a reed relay to measure the turns of the meter's wheel.
 So I expanded the tool to be more configurable which MQTT topics to subscribe and to which Prometheus metrics to publish the data.
+Also, I've added a HY001 temperature sensor which measures the outside temperature.

 ## Configuration